lightninglabs/taproot-assets/README.md

 ## Initialization:

-Run Taro with the command `tapd`.
-Specify how Taro can reach LND and what network to run Taro with by passing it additional flags.
-The Bitcoin backend and LND need to be running and synced before the Taro daemon can be started.
+Run Taproot Assets with the command `tapd`.
+Specify how Taproot Assets can reach LND and what network to run Tapd with by passing it additional flags.
+The Bitcoin backend and LND need to be running and synced before the Taproot Assets daemon can be started.

 ```shell